syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 {% endtabs %}

-#### Customization of needles in Radial Gauge
+#### Customization of needles in RadialGauge

-You can customize the Radial gauge needles using the Needles property.
+You can customize the RadialGauge needles using the Needles property.

 ##### Needle style